United World College East Africa: Student body

-Outdoor Activities
+Outdoor activities

 The school's outdoor and experiential learning curriculum is inspired by the geographical and environmental features of the region, which include Mount Kilimanjaro and the Serengeti Plains.

-The school offers an outdoor pursuits program, which is organized into four groups: Peaks, Plains, Rides and Reefs.
+The school offers an outdoor pursuits programme, which is organised into four groups: Peaks, Plains, Rides and Reefs.
 Students are able to embark on mountaineering expeditions to the summits of Mount Kilimanjaro, Mount Meru, and Mount Hanang, as well as beach cleanup, deep sea diving, and coral reef restoration on the Indian Ocean coast near the town of Pangani, where the school runs a Field Study Center.
 Hiking, camping, and mountain biking in the surrounding countryside are also offered.
 Students are taught wilderness skills, and learn teamwork and leadership.

 History

 Founding as ISM

 The International School Moshi was founded in 1969.
 The Good Samaritan Foundation (GSF) was establishing a teaching hospital in Moshi, known as the Kilimanjaro Christian Medical Centre.
-In order to serve the needs of families working with the hospital, GSF partnered with the Evangelical Lutheran Church in Tanzania and in America, the Baptist Mission, and the United Evangelical Mission in Germany, to open an international school in the Kilimanjaro region.
+To serve the needs of families working with the hospital, GSF partnered with the Evangelical Lutheran Church in Tanzania and in America, the Baptist Mission, and the United Evangelical Mission in Germany, to open an international school in the Kilimanjaro region.
 Jorene Mortenson, whose husband was involved in establishing the Medical Center, was the founding principal.
-These organizations remain involved in the school as members of the governing board, and as shareholders.
-Despite the Christian organizations involved in the school's founding and governance, the school is not religious, and serves students regardless of faith.
+These organisations remain involved in the school as members of the governing board, and as shareholders.
+Despite the Christian organisations involved in the school's founding and governance, the school is not religious, and serves students regardless of faith.

 In 1987, ISM expanded by adding the Arusha Campus for day students only, to serve the growing expatriate community in the town of Arusha.

 Joining the UWC Movement

-In 2019 the school became a member of the United World Colleges movement, as the 18th college, and the second in Africa, after Waterford Kamhlaba United World College of Southern Africa in Eswatini.
+In 2019, the school became a member of the United World Colleges movement, as the 18th college, and the second in Africa, after Waterford Kamhlaba United World College of Southern Africa in Eswatini.
 The mission of the UWC movement and of the school is to "make education a force to unite people, nations and cultures for peace and a sustainable future".
 The first United World College, the United World College of the Atlantic, was founded in 1962 by Kurt Hahn, who had previously established Outward Bound and the Duke of Edinburgh Award, as well as schools at Salem (Germany) and Gordonstoun (Scotland).
 With the support of individuals including Louis Mountbatten and Prince Charles, this was soon followed by colleges in Canada and Singapore.
 Today, it is a group of 18 colleges in Europe, the Americas, Africa, and Asia, with Queen Noor of Jordan serving as President of the UWC International Board.

 It is expected that joining the UWC movement will result in a change to the composition of the student body, with a wider range of international students attending the school, and over half being granted financial support through scholarships.
 Application, selection, and the granting of scholarships is coordinated through the UWC's global network of national committees.